Jabru: Speculative identification

-Due to his presumed similarity to Anu, Heidemarie Koch speculates that Jabru was the father of Humban, who was sometimes equated by Mesopotamians with Enlil, much like Anu could be viewed as Enlil's father.
+Due to his presumed similarity to Anu, Heidemarie Koch speculates that Jabru was the father of Humban, who was sometimes equated by Mesopotamians with Enlil, much like how Anu could be viewed as Enlil's father.
 However, in at least one source Jabru was equated with Enlil rather than Anu.

-Koch also proposed that the Elamite word tepti (lord; sometimes written with the divine determinative) might be a title or taboo name of Jabru used as a theophoric element of names.
+Koch also proposed that the Elamite word tepti ("lord"; sometimes written with the so-called divine determinative) might be a title or taboo name of Jabru used as a theophoric element of personal names.
 However, the theory about some Elamite gods being merely taboo names for others (Kiririsha for Pinikir, Napirisha for Humban) is generally rejected in recent scholarship, and Wouter Henkelman in a more recent publication refers to Koch's assumption as speculative.